ministryofjustice/opg-digideps/docs/runbooks/PULL-REQUEST-PROCEDURE.md

 that will build your environment in AWS and run all unit and integration tests.

 - If all the tests pass and it is ready for approval then fill in the pull request template giving all relevant details.
-If not then you can continue submmitting commits to the branch which will kick off the rebuild process.
+If not then you can continue submitting commits to the branch which will kick off the rebuild process.

 - Put a link to your jira ticket in the Dev channel `opg-digideps-devs`.
 This should have automatically linked through to your ticket so your colleagues can go and review your code.